ninjafiveo/Codecademy_Git_and_GitHub/2_Basic_Git_Workflow/4_Learn_Git_Quiz/learn_git_quiz.md

 # Q3: The command “git status” shows

-A. Untracked files and file changes staged for commit
+A. Untracked files and file changes staged for commit<br>
-B. Untracked files only
+B. Untracked files only<br>
-C. File changes staged for commit
+C. File changes staged for commit<br>
-D. A Git project’s commit history
+D. A Git project’s commit history<br>

 Answer: A. Untracked files and file changes staged for commit

 # Q4: Why use Git?

-A. To provide “training wheels” for complex coding concepts
+A. To provide “training wheels” for complex coding concepts<br>
-B. To test proper syntax in your code
+B. To test proper syntax in your code<br>
-C. To secure a codebase against hackers
+C. To secure a codebase against hackers<br>
-D. To keep track of changes made to a project over time
+D. To keep track of changes made to a project over time<br>

 Answer: D. To keep track of changes made to a project over time

 # Q5: What does “git init” do

-A. Commit your files to the repository
+A. Commit your files to the repository<br>
-B. Add all files to the staging area
+B. Add all files to the staging area<br>
-C. Initialize a new Git project
+C. Initialize a new Git project<br>
-D. Delete a Git project
+D. Delete a Git project<br>

 Answer: C. Initialize a new Git project